Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 #  OAuth Desktop FileSend Folder for GoogleMail
-## A spontaneous one-week project focused on simplicity and security.
+## A spontaneous mini project focused on simplicity and security.
 <br>
 <br>